-- Will assign supervision members to set up all tables at the following locations: - Incident Command Post Orange Benches (no tables or chairs needed) - First Aid/Morgue Early Learning Center: Playground (3 tables & 2 chairs at each table) - Restroom Facilities 1st Grade Yard (1 table & 2 chairs) - Psychological First Aid Center Front of Gym (1 table & 2 chairs) - Food Supplies/Water In front of Early Learning Center (between field and quad, set up 3 tables and 10 chairs) - Reunion Gates 1-8 Main Entrance & 9-12 Field Gates.
+- Will assign supervision members to set up all tables at the following locations: - o Incident Command Post Orange Benches (no tables or chairs needed) - First Aid/Morgue 1st Grade area: Playground (3 tables & 2 chairs at each table) - Restroom Facilities 1st Grade Yard (1 table & 2 chairs) - o Psychological First Aid Center Front of Gym (1 table & 2 chairs) - Food Supplies/Water In front of 1st grade yard (between field and quad, set up 3 tables and 10 chairs) - Reunion Gates 1-8 Main Entrance & 9-12 Field Gates.
 One table at each gate and two chairs at each table. - Periodically checking with the Incident Commander for situation briefings and updates.